-Combining South Luangwa 5 nights, Chongwe River Camp in the Lower Zambezi 3 nights and Tongabezi Lodge in Livingstone 2 nights
+Combining 5 nights in South Luangwa with 3 nights at Chongwe River Camp in the Lower Zambezi and 2 nights at Tongabezi Lodge in Livingstone

 Day 1 On arrival at Mfuwe International Airport a guide from Robin Pope Safaris will meet you.
 The drive to Nkwali Camp is 1 hour through colourful local scenes of villages, agriculture as well as bush.
 Nkwali Camp has a wide view of the Luangwa River.
 On Robin's private land, and overlooking the South Luangwa National Park, Nkwali is ideally situated for the start of your safari.
 The six rooms all look out over the river and have open air bathrooms.
 Depending on your arrival time in the day you will enjoy a lunch looking out over the lagoon to the back of Nkwali or if in the afternoon for tea and the afternoon and night game drive.